8 Thanksgiving Traditions That Will Make Your Holiday Memorable

 Many people look forward to these annual traditions with great anticipation.
 These simple yet meaningful Thanksgiving traditions help people feel grateful and remind them of all the good things in their lives.

-Giving a couple of gifts to your family is considered sharing the blessings you are thankful for.
+Though gift-giving is not a part of an American tradition, giving a small to your family is sharing the blessings you are thankful for.
 Like a watercolor family portrait, gifts for family members may also express gratitude for their support and contributions to your success.
-A grandparents' watercolor painting may also start a conversation about a family story and your grandparents' previous Thanksgiving.
+It's also a tangible expression of your love and respect for one another.

 Family Gathering at The Dinner Table